PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 12:15:10
+Last updated: 2024-04-08 12:16:16
-Random Quote: Never bring a knife to a sword fight.
-Unless it's concealed. - Wednesday Addams
+Random Quote: This little bogwing is what all the fuss was about.
+What a precious little creature!
+I can see why you didn't want to harm a hair on its wrinkled little head. - Greef Karga